See also Can I Go to the US With a Canadian Visa?

 IPO is a corporate transaction in which an issuer offers its shares (securities) to the public for the first time.
 In order to complete an IPO, a company must retain the services of underwriters, securities lawyers, accountants, and financial printers.
 Before choosing to go public, the owners of a private company should carefully weigh the benefits of a public offering against its burdens.
 Going public takes a considerable amount of time, effort, and money; therefore, only committed and well informed individuals should undertake it.
 In deciding whether to go public, a company should consider its long term business strategy and weigh current and future market conditions.
 A company should also evaluate the advantages and disadvantages of an IPO and consider alternatives.
 The IPO is only one of several ways for a company to raise capital.
 Also, once the registration process has started, private fund raising may be difficult if the market window closes.
 Once a company files to go public, that decision cannot be withdrawn without processing the request with the Ontario Securities Commission (OSC).
 Unlike a private company, a public company must comply with provincial securities laws, which, among other things, require financial disclosure to the OSC.

-See also Immigration - Canada Visa IN
+See also Gats appendix 3 - Canada Visa IN

 2. Advantages of Going Public